BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

       alt: Screen showing six empty slots for the signing keys.
 Users can add keys for each slot.
       caption: Based on the wallet configuration, the app shows one empty slot for each key that needs to be added.
     - file: wallet-creation/creation-add-key-sheet
-      alt: Screen showing the options to add a key or request it from a co-signer.
+      alt: Screen showing the options to add a key or request it from someone else.
       caption: Users can add a key themselves or request it from the designated cosigner.
     - file: wallet-creation/creation-add-key-import-options
       alt: Screen showing import options for adding the extended public key.